New Funding Opportunity

 Vermont law requires 45 days’ notice to each mobile home owner and the Commissioner of DHCD before selling a mobile home park, with limited exemptions for sales or transfers among family members, through foreclosure, to a trust solely benefiting a park owner’s family members, among partners who are owners, incidental to financing, among owners as joint tenants or tenants in common, pursuant to eminent domain, or pursuant to a municipal tax sale.
 The law also requires a sale notice before closing a mobile home park unless certain conditions are met.

-The DHCD's Notice of Intent to Sell forms are required.
-Failure to use the current forms may result in invalid notice and require a re-notification.
+The DHCD's Notice of Intent to Sell form is required.
+Failure to use the current form may result in invalid notice and require a re-notification.
 The Notice of Intent to Sell must be sent by Certified Mail Return Receipt Requested.
 If refused or not deliverable the notice must be re-sent by First Class mail to the mobile home owner's last known mailing address.
 The department is happy to review any notices to ensure they are complete and accurate before you send them.

-Notice of Intent to Sell a Mobile Home Park forms and Instructions (docx) If necessary, click View, Edit Document to complete this form.
+Notice of Intent to Sell a Mobile Home Park and Instructions (.docx) If necessary, click View, Edit Document to complete this form.
 "Save As" when finished.
 (If form is not working, please email to have another version emailed to you.)

 Park closure - Vermont law requires 18 months' notice by certified mail to each affected resident or leaseholder and the Commissioner before closing a mobile home park.
 Notice of Intent to Sell is required before issuing a closure unless the landowner files a notice in the land records stating that the property will not be sold for a period of five years from the closure notice.
 Contact us for the required forms and instructions.
 Failure to use the current forms may result in invalid notice and require a re-notification.